noob-github/Polynomial-eq-calculator-in-Cpp/README.md

-# Polynomial Equation Calculator in Cpp
+# Polynomial Equation Evaluator in Cpp
 As C++ does not have any inbuilt function to solve polynomial equation .
 I wrote a code to calculate polynomial equation at a given value of x for my college work .Looking forward for contiributions.

 ## Input format